unomena/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/05_store/04_wrappers/01_overview.md

 The **Google Spreadsheet Wrapper** Entity Store lets you wrap your spreadsheets to APISpark in the form of structured entities.
 You are then free to expose these entities via web APIs.

-For more information jump to our [Turn a "Product Catalog" Spreadsheet into a web API](technical-resources/apispark/tutorials/api-for-publishers/turn-spreadsheet-to-api "Turn a "Product Catalog" Spreadsheet into a web API") tutorial.
+For more information jump to our [Turn a Google Spreadsheet into a web API](technical-resources/apispark/tutorials/api-for-publishers/turn-spreadsheet-to-api "Turn a Google Spreadsheet into a web API") tutorial.

 ## SQL database Wrapper